LoopKit/loopdocs/docs/loop-3/onboarding.md

 * Do not share any usage data
 * Share the Loop version number, phone type and iOS version number
-* Additionally share usage data in terms of events only - health data such as values for glucose, insulin and carbs is **not** collected
+* Additionally share usage data in terms of events only - health data such as values for glucose, insulin and carbs are **not** collected

 #### Share Usage Data